graphql-dotnet/graphql-dotnet/README.md

 ### Grammar / AST

-- Grammar and AST for the GraphQL language should be compatible with the [June 2018 specification](https://graphql.github.io/graphql-spec/June2018/).
+- Grammar and AST for the GraphQL language should be compatible with the [October 2021 specification](https://spec.graphql.org/October2021/).

 ### Operation Execution